 Animal Law in Kenya 912-S1

+During the course, participants will study first hand the implications of wildlife and cruelty laws in Kenya.
 The course will provide both classroom learning and fieldwork (in Kenya) to address creative problem solving to multifaceted legal issues.
-The course will expose students to the complexity of wildlife and animal cruelty legal issues when constrained by biodiversity conservation efforts, traditional values and culture, resource scarcity, ecotourism goals, institutional infrastructure limitations, poaching, and human-animal conflicts.
+The course will expose students to the complexity of wildlife and animal cruelty legal issues when constrained by biodiversity conservation efforts, traditional values and culture, resource scarcity, eco-tourism goals, institutional infrastructure limitations, poaching, and human-animal conflicts.
 The focus will be on U.S. and Kenyan law.

 For more information:Professors: Kathy Hessler & Natasha Dolezal